Dan-Patterson/numpy_geometry/arcpro_npg/README.md

 You get what you pay for, but the widest use is probably the simplest.

 ----
+## 2026-03-03 update ##
+Still working with Python 3.13 and NumPy > 2.x.
+I now have access to ArcGIS Pro again, and I will resume toolbox development.
+My main focus is still on geometry analysis and functionality using NumPy.

 ## 2025-04-29 update ##
 The big split is done.
 I am now working with Python 3.13 and NumPy > 2.0.
 I also no longer have access to ArcGIS Pro.
 The functionality within *npg* works with numpy arrays, so that part is still being developed.
 Get your data into array format and you can use geojson as an interchange format if you need to map within Pro.